LucasTesnier/ZAAAAAAAAAAAAppy/README.md

 * Otherwise, it will be necessary to create an issue explaining the nature of the bug and to associate the bug label with it.
 You can then fix the bug by creating a new branch and requesting a review from the creator of the affected feature.

+Your HotFix branch must follow the following format :

 > Hotfix/Functionnality/Wich/I/Refer/To/IssueNumber

 ```bash